deepaktiwari-1987/assesment-test/README.md

 total discount = 45 + (950-45)*30/100 = 315.3
 total charge amount = 634.7;

+# Class Diagram
+Class diagram is also uploaded in class diagram folder on root

 # Commands to run application (All commands need to run on project root folder only)